-List the advantages and disadvantages to working on a network.
+List and identify the advantages and disadvantages to working on a network and/or cloud servers;

-Describe various Internet applications and services and discuss issues related to the World Wide Web.
+Describe various Internet applications and services and discuss issues related to the World Wide Web; and

 Design a basic web page in Hypertext Markup Language (HTML).